zhesu1/elasticMetrics/README.md

 }
 ```

-Please cite our papers in your work.
+If you use our code in your work please cite our papers.

 ## Packages